wilgaboury/sbdb/explain.md

 There is an unfortunate caviate for entire directories.
 While the atomic rename operation can be used to replace a non-empty file, it cannot be used for replacing non-empty directories.
 Instead, we must use two sequential rename operations: first, rename the original directory with a backup name, second rename the new directory to replace the original.
 While this is not strictly atomic, it minimizes the chance of corruption, and is significantly safer than performing a mutations on directory contents directly.

-I'd also like to make note here that making copies of files and directories will typically add considerable overhead, but some modern filesystems like Btrfs, XFS, APFS and others, actually use copy on write algorithms internally.
-This means that copy operations are fast and do not duplicate data on disk; modifications are essentially stored as a diff of the original contents.
+I'd also like to make note here that making copies of files and directories will typically add considerable overhead, but some modern filesystems like Btrfs, XFS, APFS and others, actually have support for copy on write operations.
+This means performing a copy is is fast and does not duplicate data on disk; mutations are essentially stored as a diff of the original content.

 ## Transactions\*